BolajiAyodeji/bolajiayodeji.com/content/dt/introduction-to-chrome-lighthouse.md

 audit.
 I had to use my first report to fix and improve the performance and quality of my app.

-This is the idea behind Lighthouse, Identify and fix common problems that affect your sites performance, accessibility and user experience.
+This is the idea behind Lighthouse, it is to dentify and fix common problems that affect your sites performance, accessibility and user experience.

 <br>